 Use the ... button to open the parameters editor dialog.

 Output - Resource Group: The name of the Resource Group output from the task as a value that can be used as an input to further deployment tasks.

 Checking the Enable Deployment Prerequisites checkbox configures WinRM on the virtual machine and enables execution of remote PowerShell scripts, which may be required to deploy an application.
 Also notice the use of ConvertTo-SecureString to specify the value for adminPassword.
 You must do this because adminPassword is defined as a SecureString type in the Resource Manager template file.

-Enter a name for the release definition and save it.
+Enter a name for the release pipeline and save it.

-Create a new release, select the latest build, and deploy it to the single environment.
+Create a new release, select the latest build, and deploy it to the single stage.